merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/13_Import_Export.md

-Multi-Warehouse extends Magento Dataflow module in order to handle product stocks importing / exporting for each warehouse separately.
+Multi-Warehouse extends the Magento Dataflow module in order to handle product stock importing / exporting for each warehouse individually.

 You will need to create separated advanced profiles to import / export product stocks for each warehouse.
-Lets suppose we need profiles for Kansas warehouse.
-Kansas identifier equals to 2.
+Let's suppose we need profiles for the Kansas warehouse.
+Kansas' identifier equals 2.

-In administrator panel: System -> Import/Export -> Dataflow – Advanced Profiles.
+In the administrator panel: System -> Import/Export -> Dataflow – Advanced Profiles.

-Enter the next data for profile:
+Enter the next data for the profile:

-Profile Name is Export Kansas Product Stocks
+The Profile Name is Export Kansas Product Stocks

 Actions XML